 installing the wmaker package.

-At left you see a typical Window Maker layout.
+Above you see a typical Window Maker layout.
 It's basically the

 default layout with a few clip icons and a background file.
 Clicking

 on the image will bring up a full size version.